foysalhossain12/-Linux-Privilege-Escalation/README.md

 # 🔥01: Readable /etc/shadow:

-The /etc/shadow file contains user password hashes and is usually readable only by the root user.
+#### 👀The /etc/shadow file contains user password hashes and is usually readable only by the root user.

-Note that the /etc/shadow file on the VM is world-readable:
+Note:  the /etc/shadow file on the VM is world-readable

 At first check permission of /etc/shadow file using :